School of Liberal Arts

 Continuous Registration Requirements

 The continuous registration requirement applies both to resident and non-resident students.
-Resident students who have not completed minimum course work requirements for their degrees must either enroll for a minimum of three hours per semester (exclusive of Summer Session) or register for Master’s Research (9980) or Dissertation Research (9990).
-Resident or non-resident students who have completed their course work requirements are required to register for Master’s Research (9980) (no credit hours) or Dissertation Research (9990) (no credit hours) and pay the 9980/9990 registration fee in order to maintain continuous registration.
+Resident or non-resident students who have completed their course work requirements are required to register for Master’s Research (9980) or Dissertation Research (9990) and pay the 9980/9990 registration fee to maintain continuous registration.
 This entitles students to full student privileges and maintains the student as enrolled in the graduate program.
-Failure to be so registered is de facto withdrawal and the School of Liberal Arts reserves the right not to readmit.
-A student who is readmitted is obligated to pay the applicable fee required to maintain continuous registration.

 Courses

 Courses numbered from 6000 to 6999 are for graduates and advanced undergraduates.
 Courses numbered 7000 and above are exclusively for graduates.
 Graduate credit is not given for courses numbered lower than 6000.
 The credit for each course is indicated in semester hours by a numeral in parentheses.
-Course offerings and schedules of classes are available on the Office of Registrar’s website.
+Course offerings and schedule of classes are available on the Office of Registrar’s website.

-Full-time Residence Status
+Full-time Registration Status

-To hold a fellowship or scholarship or any of the various kinds of assistantships, a student must be registered in full-time residence status.
-To determine student privileges and assess tuition and fees, a student in full-time residence status must be registered for at least nine hours of graduate credit per semester, or a combination of course work and equivalent academic activities such as teaching or research.
+To determine student privileges and assess tuition and fees, a student in full-time registration status must be registered for at least nine hours of graduate credit per semester, or a combination of course work and equivalent academic activities such as teaching or research.

-After the student has completed the minimum hours of course work required for the degree, the student can be classified as a full-time student entitled to full student privileges if the student is registered for master’s or dissertation research and the department or program committee certifies that the student is engaged in academic activities equivalent to full-time residence commitment.
+After the student has completed the minimum hours of course work required for the degree, the student can be classified as a full-time student entitled to full student privileges if the student is registered for master’s research (9980) or dissertation research (9990) and the department or program committee certifies that the student is engaged in academic activities equivalent to full-time residence commitment.

 Grades